 The Importance of Staying True to Yourself

-Also, when you ask your friends for advice, it’s likely that some of it may be contradictory to each other.
-Basically, you can receive any advice based on what you want to hear.
-Although it doesn’t necessarily mean that it’s the right advice for you.
+Likewise, when you ask your friends for advice, some of it may likely be contradictory to each other.
+You can receive any advice based on what you want to hear based on your resonance and inner conflict around the topic.
+Although it doesn’t have to mean that what your friends (or anyone else) tell you is the right advice for you.
 It may even distract you from following your path.

 In my memoir, I’ve shared that when I was younger, I desperately wanted a spiritual teacher.
 But this dream didn’t come true.
 At least not in the physical form.
 (I’ve been trained in non-physical levels).

-This had taught me at an early age that all the guidance I need is within.
+This had taught me at an early age that all the guidance I need is within me.
 I don’t need to look up to anyone or read channeled messages.

 In ourselves, we already have every piece of guidance we’ll ever need.

-But I also know that had I not have this experience and a strong unfulfilled desire in the form my ego wanted, I could get easily distracted by the opinions of others.
+But I also know that had I not have this experience of not meeting a teacher or a book that would be it, I could get easily distracted by the opinions of others.

-I see people talk to their friends about their problems and then energetically aligning with that opinion and creating the same experience for themselves.
+I see people talking to their friends about their problems and then energetically aligning with that opinion and creating the same experience for themselves.

-When you follow your path and get too focused on the outer world, your energy will get dispersed too many directions.
+When you’re not true to yourself and get too focused on the outer world, your energy will get dispersed too many directions.

-Therefore, the only way to follow your path is by finding your inner truth.
+Therefore, the only way to follow your path is by staying true to yourself.

-When you follow your path, you don’t get stuck with the opinions of others.
+When you stay true to yourself, you don’t get stuck with the opinions of others.
 You honor your inner truth and act in alignment with it.
+It’s good to be open to receiving help and uplifting energy from others, but there is a whole universe of difference between giving your power away to others and staying true to yourself.

 1. Honor What Works For You